 There are many resources available to keep you informed and to help you keep your children safe online.
 There are also resources that can help you if your children come across potentially harmful or inappropriate content on the internet.

 The links below provide lots of important information for parents and carers to support your child while they are online.
-If you have any concerns about online safety please do not hesitate to speak with your child’s class teacher or the Deputy Head Teacher.
+If you have any concerns about online safety please do not hesitate to speak with your child’s class teacher or a member of the senior leadership team.

 Net Aware is a superb guide to a vast amount of popular and commonly used social websites.
 Simply type in the websites name e.g. Minecraft, Clash of Clans etc. and find out more about what your child is playing on.
 This website will provide information on the content and the levels of risk.